Widening Access and Participation

 Our Widening Access Officers can meet with students and/or their supporters to discuss the support Edge Hill can offer, and can also arrange bespoke visits to campus.
-To find out more about the support we can provide for specific students, please see the tabs below.
+Find out more about the support we can provide for specific students below.

 What is widening access and participation?

-The terms “widening access” and “widening participation” refer to the activity undertaken by institutions to develop and support the aspirations and attainment of students form different social groups who may not normally consider Higher Education as an option or are under-represented within HE.
+The terms “widening access” and “widening participation” refer to the activity undertaken by institutions to develop and support the aspirations and attainment of students from different social groups who may not normally consider higher education as an option or are under-represented within higher education.

 Groups of students who may be identified in relation to widening access and participation include: